Updated: June, 2019

 All of his personal web pages have disappeared, as well as good email address for him.
 He's done a great job of "disappearing."
 For your information, his real name is Mike Aycock, and at the time I knew him, he was a resident of Portland Oregon.
 He was a former employee of Amazon.com, and reviewed many CDs for them.

-He apparently has been involved with a multi-media web site called sursumcorda.com, which can be found here.
+In the past, he has been involved with a multi-media web site called sursumcorda.com, which can be found here.
 He also several CDs of his own out, which at one time could be found on that site.
 Perhaps you can contact him there, and ask him why he killed the magazine, and about a refund.

 Although it does bother me that there was not a smooth transition of putting out regular (or any) issues of the magazine, it's really out of my hands.
 Myke is the legal owner of the magazine, and that is that.
 He still owns the rights to the name, so it's really tied up, legally.
 He also owes the subscribers and advertisers refunds, obviously.
 I feel very bad for both everyone, and if I'd have seen this coming, it never would have let it happened this way.